krojew/OpenRGB-Ambient/README.md

-OpenRGB plugin for NZXT HUE 2 Ambient Lighting.
+OpenRGB plugin inspired by NZXT HUE 2 Ambient Lighting, although it works with anything supported by OpenRGB.

 NZXT CAM, at the moment, is very buggy.
 This plugin provides a lighter and more stable alternative: